 Ivermectin is approved by the United States Food and Drug Administration (FDA) for use in dogs as a heartworm preventative.
 It is sold under various brand names such as Heartgard®, Heartgard Plus®, Iverhart®, and others.

-Prior to using a heartworm preventative containing ivermectin, the dog should be tested for the presence of heartworms.
-Dogs who have tested positive for heartworm disease should not use ivermectin except under strict supervision of a veterinarian.
+Before using a heartworm preventative containing ivermectin, your vet will test your dog for the presence of heart worms.
+If a dog has been tested positive for heartworm disease, then the dog should not be given ivermectin except under strict supervision of a veterinarian.

 As a heartworm preventative, the medication is usually given orally once a month.
 The dosage for dogs is 0.0003-0.0066 mg/lb.